zowe/docs-site/docs/troubleshoot/app-framework/app-mustgather.md

 ```
 <a href="#top">Back to top</a>

-## Zowe Application Configuration
+## Zowe application configuration

-Configuration file help customize app server, and is important to look at while troubleshooting
+Configuration file helps customize the Zowe app server, and is important to look at while you troubleshoot.

 ```
 # navigate to zowe installation folder